Skip to content

 Share article

-Classified ads, Amazon, or the mobile store with used devices–Apple products are available everywhere.
+Classified ads, Amazon, or phone stores with used devices—Apple products are available everywhere.
 Experts estimate the average depreciation of an iPhone after the first year to be around 17 percent.
 Samsung’s devices are about 33 percent.
-At first glance, the model types are hard to distinguish.
+The model types are hard to distinguish at first glance.
 When you buy a device, you probably assume it was once purchased new.
 But that’s not always the case.
-TECHBOOK shows you how to find out.
+TECHBOOK shows how to find out.

 High Demand for Used Devices

 In general, used devices are becoming increasingly popular.
-The main reasons are lower costs and better environmental compatibility.
+The lower costs and better environmental compatibility are decisive factors.
 The demand for Apple products is particularly high.
-The U.S. manufacturer is known for providing long-term updates for its devices, ensuring they function reliably even after years.
-Consequently, the offerings on used markets are diverse.
+The U.S. manufacturer is known for providing long-term updates for its devices, ensuring they function reliably for years.
+Consequently, the offers on the markets for used items are diverse.

 At first glance, only the external condition, such as the display or frame, can be assessed.
 Other indicators include storage or remaining battery life.
-However, few people know that a look at the model number reveals whether an iPhone or other Apple products like a MacBook or iPad are new, refurbished, or replacement devices.
+What few people know: A look at the model number reveals whether the iPhone or other Apple products like MacBook or iPad are new, refurbished, or replacement devices.

 iPhone Letter Reveals Condition